-The birth rate among unmarried women has increased since 1980; however, more recently, this increase is largely due to the rise in births to cohabitating mothers rather than an increase in births to single, unpartnered mothers.7 Moreover, the demography of unmarried births has changed over the past 40 years.
+The birth rate among unmarried women has increased since 1980; recent increases, however, are attributable primarily to increased births to cohabitating mothers rather than to single, unpartnered mothers.7 Moreover, the demography of unmarried births has changed over the past 40 years.
 Unmarried births to younger mothers, particularly teens, have declined, whereas births to older mothers, including first births, have increased.8 However, it is important to continue to track outcomes of unmarried births as differences in racial and ethnic, economic, and other key demographic factors between births to unmarried compared with married women persist.
-Historically, children of unmarried mothers are at a higher risk of adverse birth outcomes, such as low birthweight, preterm birth, and infant mortality compared with children of married mothers.7, 9, 10
+Historically, children of unmarried mothers are at a higher risk of adverse birth outcomes, such as low birthweight, preterm birth, and infant mortality, compared with children of married mothers.7,9

 NOTE: Rates for women ages 40–44 are computed by dividing the number of births to unmarried women age 40 and over by the population of unmarried women ages 40–44.